ToySmallJapan

 Is the Japanese Chin a good apartment dog?

-How much exercise does the Japanese Chin need?
+How much exercise does a Japanese Chin need?

 Our Shop